frangio/cacheable-beacon-proxy/README.md

 Is this a good idea?
 This pattern and metamorphic contracts in general rely on SELFDESTRUCT, a quirky EVM opcode that will likely be revised in the future, and possibly even removed.
-A [post on this issue by Vitalik] mentions upgradeability as one of the use cases and one of the two proposals continues to allow it, while the other doesn't.
-Ultimately, it is unclear whether this pattern will work in the future, but in case it breaks it may be advisable to include a way to permanently disable the cache and downgrade to a classic beacon proxy.
+A [post on this issue by Vitalik] mentions upgradeability as one of the use cases, and one of the two proposals continues to allow it, while the other doesn't.
+Ultimately, it is unclear whether this pattern will work in the future, but in case it breaks, it may be advisable to include a way to permanently disable the cache and downgrade to a classic beacon proxy.